2019 Tax Preparation: What to Consider From Deductions to Online Filing Services

 Another alternative to the big guys is FreeTaxUSA.
 Despite its name, the site only offers support for preparing and filing federal returns without charge while state returns cost $12.95.
 That said, the free federal filing applies to several tax situations including self-employment and support for investments.
 Moreover, although there is no free state option like with some other services, FreeTaxUSA’s price per state filing is the cheapest of the options on our list.

 For those seeking a little more than FreeTaxUSA’s no-frills, straightforward, DIY basic level, there is a Deluxe option for an additional $6.99.
 This add-on includes priority support, audit assist protection, and the ability to file amended returns at no cost.
 However, even with that support, reviews suggest this might not be the best option for those who are less confident in their tax filing abilities.
 So while FreeTaxUSA is certainly budget friendly, those willing to pay more for guidance and peace of mind may want to look elsewhere.

-With 2017 tax returns due in just a few short weeks, now is the time to start thinking seriously about your tax filing plan.
+With 2018 tax returns due in just a few short weeks, now is the time to start thinking seriously about your tax filing plan.
 The first step is to determine whether you’ll need to itemize your deductions or whether the standard deduction will suffice.
 Next, you can determine which (if any) online tax preparation services meet your needs or elect to hire a local tax professional to take over the job for you.
-Whatever you end up electing to do, just make sure that your return is postmarked by April 17th, 2018.
+Plus, thanks to cash back offers and “try before you buy” policies, you may be able to save even more.
+Whatever you end up electing to do, just make sure that your return is postmarked by April 15th, 2019.
 Happy Tax Season!